arturo-lang/grafito/README.md

 After having installed the latest version of Arturo, you can use Grafito from any Arturo script as a library.

-For example, here's how you run one of the included examples:
+For example, here's how to run the above example:

 ```
-arturo examples/sample3.art
+arturo examples/sample11.art
 ```

 #### As a Standalone tool